mui/material-ui/docs/src/pages/demos/text-fields/text-fields.md

 {{demo='pages/demos/text-fields/TextFieldMargins.js'}}

 ## Input Adornments

-`Input` allows the provision of `InputAdornments` these can be used to add prefixes, suffixes or actions to an input.
+`Input` allows the provision of `InputAdornment`.
+These can be used to add a prefix, a suffix or an action to an input.

 {{demo='pages/demos/text-fields/InputAdornments.js'}}